mitTransportAnalyst/Scenario-seed-data/README.md

 ## How to make scenario seed modification data?
 For each corridor, we need a seperate scenario seed data.
-- For each corridor, we need to create a new scenario in [https://github.com/conveyal/analysis-ui](Scenario Editor)
+- For each corridor, we need to create a new scenario in [Scenario Editor](https://github.com/conveyal/analysis-ui)
 - Put all the routes and all the changes you want to make under this scenario.
 - Push the download button, you will get a JSON file
 - Repeat for each corridor